#425 - Frogger

 There's also a decent number of play options.
 Well, several: various tournaments you can enter, and leagues you can join.
 Not that I ever tried league play, but it was there if you're interested.
 And why didn't I try the leagues?
 Because just winning tournaments was more than enough content for me.
 Competing in any one of them will require tons of games played, even on the shortest settings.

 But most important of all, how does it play?
 And the answer is "quite good," I think.
 Granted I don't have much of a bowling (or bowling game) baseline, but everything here seems on point.
 The ball and pin physics seem accurate.
 The different types of setups and spin you can apply to the ball all add a good amount of depth and strategy to your play, with plenty of different approaches possible.
 And it is legitimately fun.
-Once I got the hang of things and starting bowling like a pro, I had a blast.
+Once I got the hang of things and started bowling like a pro, I had a blast.

 So if you are a bowler or like the thought of playing bowling games, you'll probably be completely satisfied with what this game provides.
 It's no frills, but it gets the job done.